danieldiamond/gitlab-analytics/README.md

 - [WTF Visualizations](http://viz.wtf/)

-## Contributing to Data & Analytics
+## Contributing to the Data Team project

 We welcome contributions and improvements, please see the [contribution guidelines](CONTRIBUTING.md).